Welcome

 The original name of the house was Artede

 Chapman purchased the estate in 1962.
 As a young child, traveling with his father along the coast, Clifford would often see the house.
 It came to have great meaning for him.
-Chapman and his longtime partner Don Shidler “got together on August 28th, 1964” according to an interview with Shidler (see video interview below).
+Chapman and his longtime partner Don Shidler “got together on August 28th, 1964” according to an interview with Shidler.
 Don attended Cal Poly and received a B.S. in English.
 He later taught English in Santa Maria.

 Foundation Board